pnp/cli-microsoft365/docs/docs/cmd/planner/roster/roster-add.md

     This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 !!! important
     To be able to create a new Roster, the Planner Roster creation tenant setting should be enabled.
-Point them to our [planner tenant settings list](../tenant/tenant-settings-list.md) command.
+Use the [planner tenant settings list](../tenant/tenant-settings-list.md) command to check if this setting is enabled for your tenant.

 ## Examples